Journey Without Maps

-Journey Without Maps (1936) is a travel account by Graham Greene, about a 350 mi, 4-week walk through the interior of Liberia in 1935.
-It was Greene's first trip outside of Europe.
+Journey Without Maps (1936) is a travel account by Graham Greene of a 350 mi, 4-week walk through the interior of Liberia in 1935.
+It was Greene's first trip outside Europe.
 He hoped to leave civilization and find the "heart of darkness" in Africa.
 The interior of Liberia was at the time poorly mapped (an American government map had the interior as a large white space marked "cannibals"), and so he relied on local guides and porters.